Simulation Options on the Web

 Imaging

-Figure 7.
+Figure 10.
 The imaging options on the OST front-end.

 Imaging weights

 As mentioned previously, the visibilities are gridded and weighted, prior to being Fourier transformed into a map.
 There are generally two extremes of weighting function.
-Natural weighting means the visibilities are weighted according to the number of measurements within a given region of the
+Natural weighting means the visibilities are weighted according to the number of measurements within a given region of the uv-plane.
+As there is a higher density of points around the centre of the uv-plane, which is occupied by the shortest baselines, the longest baselines which provide the highest resolution are downweighted.
+This weighting scheme provides the maximum sensitivity, but the resolution will be lower than that offered by the longest baselines.

 Uniform weighting as the name suggests applies equal weighting to all visibilities, and offers the maximum resolution.

-robustness results in a sliding trade-off between uniform and natural weighting.
+Briggs' (1995) weighting scheme represents an intermediate approach.
+Tuning of a parameter known as robustness results in a sliding trade-off between uniform and natural weighting.
 The OST offers only the central value.

 Preform deconvolution?

 The image formed by Fourier transforming the visibilities is known as the dirty image, as it is convolved at all points with the point spread function of the array (known as the dirty beam).
-The shape of the dirty beam is directly coupled to the uv coverage of the observation.
+The shape of the dirty beam is directly coupled to the uv-coverage of the observation.
 Deconvolution of the dirty image within the OST is performed by the CLEAN algorithm.

 The CLEAN cycle is terminated when the theoretical noise limit in the map is reached.